emqxarchive/emqx-docs-en/source/guide.rst

 ACL
 ---

-The ACL of *EMQ* broker is responsbile for authorizing MQTT clients to publish/subscribe topics.
+The ACL of *EMQ* broker is responsible for authorizing MQTT clients to publish/subscribe topics.

 The ACL rules define::